FDlucifer/python-climb-learning-tutorial/README.md

  - Does Pydantic Replace Dataclasses in Python
  - Generating Professional Sample Data with Faker
  - Partial Functions
+ - Snake in Excel with Python
+ - Snake in the powershell terminal

 ## 10 apps in Python with PySimpleGUI
 ### Source Code List